List of operations conducted by SEAL Team Six: Raid in Central Afghan mountains, South of Kabul 2009

 DEVGRU conducted a raid in the Central Afghan mountains, south of Kabul on some compounds.
 As the DEVGRU SEALs landed at their target objective by helicopter.
 An American drone in the air tracked the movement of eight Taliban fighters who ran out of the compound when the SEALs arrived.
 The SEALs immediately pursued the fleeing enemy after their helicopter transport landed.
 The Taliban fighters who fled the compounds were headed for a ridgeline three hundred meters north of the compound.
 The first group of SEALs were trying to cut off the enemy fighters who fled the compound while another group of SEALs proceeded to clear the compound.
 The first group of SEALs who pursued the fleeing enemy fighters.
 When the enemy was spotted, the DEVGRU SEALs opened fire killing three fighters.
 The rest of the fighters left their dead and continued to race down the backside of the ridge.
 The American drone pilot notified the SEALs on radio that five Taliban fighters were headed north toward several other compounds.
 A laser from the drone moved down the backside of the hill showing the SEALs which direction to follow the five fighters.
 The SEALs advanced cautiously toward the ridge position and found the three dead Taliban fighters lying on the ground.
 One had a machine gun next to his body while another had a RPG on the ground.
 From the ridgeline, the SEALs could see the surviving fleeing fighters continue retreating down the backside of the hill.
 One of the SEALs took the RPG rocket launcher from the deceased enemy fighter and fired it at the fleeing survivors.
 The rocket landed nearby, and the shrapnel peppered the fighters as they ran.
-Then an AC-130 gunship providing air support for the SEAL operatives bombarded the Taliban fighters with 20mm cannon fire.
+Then an AC-130 gunship providing air support for the SEAL operators bombarded the Taliban fighters with 20mm cannon fire.
 The SEALs continued to spend the rest of the night chasing down the remaining fighters.
 All of them were either mortally wounded or dead.
 Two SEALs chased a fighter into one of the compounds, while the rest of the SEALs started to clear a field of waist-deep grass.
 A combat dog that accompanied the SEALs locked onto the scent of a fighter about fifty feet to the right of the SEALs.
 The dog attacked the fighter who was hidden in a ditch.
 There was screaming from the fighter as the dog struggled with the fighter.
 The SEALs called the dog off and after the dog got safely out of the way.
 The SEALs threw hand grenades into the ditch where the fighter was waiting to ambush the SEALs.
 The SEALs then moved up to clear the ditch.
-One Navy Seal went forward further to investigate and found another dead enemy fighter with an AK-47 and chest rack.
+One Navy SEAL went forward further to investigate and found another dead enemy fighter with an AK-47 and chest rack.
 After completing their night raid on the Taliban fighters, the DEVGRU SEALs returned to their base in Jalalabad.
 The SEALs suffered no casualties while killing more than ten enemy fighters that night.